jimhigson/oboe.js-website/content/api.md

 When making requests from Node the `withCredentials` option is never needed and is ignored.
-[The cors middleware](https://www.npmjs.org/package/cors) might be useful if you are serving cross-domain requests from Node.
+[The cors middleware](https://www.npmjs.org/package/cors) might be useful if you are serving cross-domain requests from Express/Connect.

 BYO stream
 ----------